Post Originally Published May 12, 2016 – updated November 18, 2019

 “God is in control, He has a plan.”

-That line, it is the answer, but in that moment, it sure doesn’t feel like it.
+That line is the answer, but at that moment, it sure doesn’t feel like it.
 We want to know why?
 What am I doing wrong?
 Why is this happening?
 What about my plans?